Konrad Kumor

-Konrad Kumor (born 11 April 2000) is a Polish footballer who plays as a right-back for Szczakowianka Jaworzno.
+Konrad Kumor (born 11 April 2000) is a Polish footballer who plays as a right-back for V liga Silesia club Szczakowianka Jaworzno.

 Career

 Zagłębie Sosnowiec

 On 2 August 2019 Zagłębie Sosnowiec announced that Kumor had joined LZS Starowice Dolne on loan for the 2019-20 season.

 KS Wiązownica

 On 21 August 2020, he signed with KS Wiązownica in the III liga.